-As the British united to defend their island nation against the invasion of the Catholic powers, they developed a sense of their unique history and culture.
-When England defeated the Spanish Armada in 1588, British nationalism had a new flowering.
+When the British united to defend their island nation against the invasion of the Catholic powers, they developed a sense of their unique history and culture.
+When England defeated the Spanish Armada in 1588, British nationalism came of age.
 This nationalistic spirit had consequences which went far beyond the war with Catholic Europe.
-Nationalism would eventually inspire the British to unleash the Industrial Revolution, build a Navy that would rule the sea, and conquer the world’s biggest imperialist empire which would climax with Pax Britannica.
+Nationalism would eventually inspire the British to orchestrate the Industrial Revolution, build a Navy that would rule the sea, and conquer the world’s biggest imperialist empire which would climax with Pax Britannica.

 “This royal throne of kings, this sceptered isle,

 This earth of majesty, this seat of Mars,